 List of content you will read in this article:

 Many Linux distributions are available, and choosing one of them seems challenging.
 Different versions offer different features, and one of the most popular and reliable versions is Ubuntu, which provides features like easy to use and simply customizable.
 Based on the user's needs, Ubuntu can be scaled, and this is another feature of Ubuntu.
 If you`re a beginner user, Ubuntu is the right choice.
-Now that you know what Ubuntu is, let`s review how to download Ubuntu on your PC or laptop.
+Now that you know what Ubuntu is, Let's review how to download Ubuntu and install Ubuntu on your PC or laptop.

-Prerequisites to download Ubuntu
+Prerequisites to Download Ubuntu

 Before starting to download Ubuntu on your desktop, provide these requirements: